 - (2) The amounts reported in Column (g) above reflect the aggregate dollar amounts paid to Named Executive Officers as cash incentive awards with respect to performance for the covered fiscal years under the terms of the Company's Bonus Plan.
 The annual cash incentive awards reported in Column (g) for each fiscal year were generally paid in the first quarter of the following fiscal year. - (3) Amounts reported in Column (h) represent the annual changes in the actuarial present value of Mr. Paul Marciano's accrued aggregate pension benefit with respect to the Company's Supplemental Executive Retirement Plan, or SERP.
 None of the other Named Executive Officers participate in the SERP.
 See "Pension Benefits Table-Fiscal 2018" below for a discussion of the change in the actuarial present value of Mr. Paul Marciano's benefit for fiscal 2018.
-While the actuarial present value of Mr. Paul Marciano's benefit increased in fiscal 2018, fiscal 2017 and fiscal 2016 as compared to the immediately preceding fiscal years, the reported amounts for fiscal 2018, fiscal 2017 and fiscal 2016 for Mr. Paul Marciano are \$0 because he has overall experienced a net loss in the actuarial present value of his accrued pension benefit since fiscal 2012 (as described in more detail under the "Pension Benefits Table-Fiscal 2018" below).
-The actuarial present value of accrued benefits is based on the RP 2014 Mortality Table with MP 2015 Mortality Projections for fiscal 2016, on the RP 2014 Mortality Table with MP 2016 Mortality Projections for fiscal 2017, and on the RP 2014 Mortality Table with MP 2017 Mortality Projections for fiscal 2018; a discount rate of 3.5%; and an assumed retirement age of 67.
+While the actuarial present value of Mr. Paul Marciano's benefit increased in fiscal 2018, fiscal 2017 and fiscal 2016 for Mr. Paul Marciano are \$0 because he has overall experienced a net loss in the actuarial present value of his accrued pension benefit since fiscal 2012 (as described in more detail under the "Pension Benefits Table-Fiscal 2018" below).
+The actuarial present value of accrued benefits is based on the RP 2014 Mortality Table with MP 2015 Mortality Projections for fiscal 2016, on the RP 2014 Mortality Table with MP 2016 Mortality Projections for fiscal 2017, and on the RP 2014 Mortality Table with MP 2017 Mortality Projections for fiscal 2018, discount rate of 3.5%; and an assumed retirement age of 67.
 The assumptions used are the same as those used for financial reporting purposes and contained in Note 12 (Defined Benefit Plans) to the Company's Consolidated Financial Statements, included as part of the Company's Fiscal 2018 Annual Report on Form 10-K. See the "Pension Benefits Table-Fiscal 2018" below.

 No amounts are included in Column (h) for earnings on deferred compensation under the Company's Non-Qualified Deferred Compensation Plan because the Named Executive Officers do not receive above-market or preferential earnings on compensation that is deferred under this plan.
-The earnings that the Named Executive Officers received during fiscal 2018 on compensation deferred under the Non-Qualified Deferred Compensation Plan are reported in the "Non-Qualified Deferred Compensation Plan Table-Fiscal 2018" below
+The earnings that the Named Executive Officers received during fiscal 2018 on compensation deferred under the Non-Qualified Deferred Compensation Plan are reported in the "Non-Qualified Deferred Compensation Plan Table-Fiscal 2018" below.